Sunday, August 31, 2014

 The Switch (Elmore Leonard, 1978)

 A bit crazy, full of weird black humour that fluctuates between thriller and (almost) comedy.
-At times pretty unreal and even unbelievable, but the story somehow holds water.
-At least I was unable to find some big plot holes or inconsistencies.
+At times, pretty unreal and even unbelievable, but the story somehow holds water.
+At least I couldn't find any major plot holes or inconsistencies.

 It's, of course, all about the characters.
 Nobody (except Willeford) does them better than Elmore Leonard.
 Once again, it was such a joy to follow their introductions (or audition as Leonard used to call this stage) and further developments.
-Felt like the author really liked them and had lots of fun moving them around like figures on the chessboard, disposing of them (Marshall) or introducing some new ones (Melanie).
+It felt like the author really enjoyed them and had a lot of fun moving them around like figures on a chessboard, disposing of them (Marshall) or introducing some new ones (Melanie).
 My only minor criticism would be regarding Frank because he really is a bit too cartoonish and stereotyped asshole yuppie.

 Not Leonard's best work, but still immensely enjoyable.